 Created independently from any political or religious authority, charity Alwane, which name translates from Arabic as « Colours », has been founded to support projects developed by civilians to help children affected by the violent conflict in Syria.
-The charity is active in Syria, Turkey and Lebanon.
+The charity is actually active in Syria.

 We aim to support projects which will give Syrian children a psychological and socio-educational help and give them access to education in a peaceful and secure environment.